expo/fyi/creating-asc-api-key.md

 - Key ID
 - Issuer ID

-These can be found in the red boxes in the picture below:
+These can be found in the red boxes in the image below:

 [<img src="./assets/creating-asc-api-key/05-other-info.png" width="800" />](./assets/creating-asc-api-key/05-other-info.png)

 6. That's all!
-From now on, you can use the generated App Store Api key to submit your app with `eas submit`.
+From now on, you can use the generated App Store API key to submit your app with `eas submit`.